alex-strobel/DPP-LabManual/Manuals/Code-of-conduct/Code-of-Conduct.md

 Still, for certain projects, it will be most efficient if there is one team member that eventually decides on how to proceed.
 This does not necessarily need but eventually often enough will be Alex.
-As Alex tends to postpone decisons, keep him reminded of his duty.
+As Alex tends to postpone decisions, keep him reminded of his duty.
 Still, all team members can take part in any decision, but should also be prepared to do so.

 ## We embrace open science principles and act accordingly.